Dllieu/cpp_training/README.md

 ## Tools
-Tiny project to have fun with C++11/14 and TMP
+Playing around with C++11/14 and TMP

 ## Setup the environment
-visual studio 2013 (vc120) project
+Visual studio 2013 (vc120) project

 extra dependencies (such as boost) in dependencies (see dependencies/README.MD)

 ## TODO
+packaged_task
 default / delete method
 pimpl with std::unique_ptr